 Associate in Science Degree

-The Associate in Science in Respiratory Care program prepares students to pursue a career as a highly skilled, critical thinking, Respiratory Therapist (RT).
+The Associate in Science degree program in Respiratory Care prepares students to pursue a career as a highly-skilled, critical thinking, Respiratory Therapist (RT).
 RTs assess, treat, and monitor patients with disorders of the cardiopulmonary system.
 Practicing under the guidance of a physician, RTs perform a wide array of diagnostic and therapeutic procedures on adult, pediatric, and newborn patients.

 RTs play an integral role in the development and monitoring of a patient’s cardiopulmonary treatment plan.
 RTs utilize evidence-based medicine to educate patients, families, and the community regarding cardiopulmonary wellness, disease prevention and management.

 RTs work in a variety of healthcare environments such as hospitals, long-term care facilities, rehabilitation centers, skilled nursing facilities, homecare agencies, sleep disorder centers, clinical transport operations, physicians’ offices, wellness clinics, educational institutions, traveling agencies, and medical equipment sales and service providers.